G-Rath/webpack-serve-overlay/README.md

 and you'll be away laughing.

+_NOTE: If you are using the default `webpack-hot-client` options, you will want to make sure that this is **not** your first entry.
+[More info](https://github.com/webpack-contrib/webpack-serve/issues/119#issuecomment-401502247)_

 For a more custom installation, you can alternatively require the overlay at the top of your `index.jsx` (or equivalent):

 ```javascript